Gibson '60s Hummingbird Gallery

 this particular guitar features an irregular tobacco sunburst finish.

-It's a rare and valuable color scheme you hardly ever see, giving it a distinct character different from the cherry finish.
+It's a rare and valuable color scheme you rarely see, giving it a distinct character different from the cherry finish.

 Gibson 1961 Hummingbird Cherry Sunburst